-The initial public offering price of our Class A common stock is substantially higher than the net tangible book deficit per share of our Class A common stock and Class B-1 common stock.
+The initial public offering price of our Class A common stock is substantially higher than the net tangible book deficit per share of our Class A common stock.
 Therefore, if you purchase shares of our Class A common stock in this offering, you will pay a price per share that substantially exceeds our net tangible book deficit per share after this offering.
-Based on the initial public offering price of \$18.00 per share, you will experience immediate dilution of \$23.00 per share, representing the difference between our pro forma net tangible book deficit per share after giving effect to this offering and the initial public offering price.
-In addition, purchasers of our Class A common stock in this offering will have paid 35.6% of the aggregate price paid by all purchasers of our Class A common stock but will own only approximately 21.9% of our Class A common stock outstanding after this offering.
+Based on an assumed initial public offering price of per share, which is the midpoint of the price range on the cover of this prospectus, you will experience immediate dilution of per share, representing the difference between our pro forma net tangible book deficit per share after giving effect to this offering and the initial public offering price.
+In addition, purchasers of our Class A common stock in this offering will have paid % of the aggregate price paid by all purchasers of our Class A common stock but will own only approximately % of our Class A common stock outstanding after this offering.
+We also have a large number of outstanding stock options to purchase Class A common stock with exercise prices that are below the estimated initial public offering price of our Class A common stock.
+To the extent that these options are exercised, you will experience further dilution.
 Please read "Dilution" for more detail.